-Section 5 introduces the beach morphodynamic classification model of Wright and Short (1983), which is then used to describe in a qualitative manner the beach changes observed using the time-series of daily images for the period covered by this report, August 2007 - January 2008.

-The quantitative analysis of shoreline variability for the six month period August 2007 to January 2008 is detailed in Section 6.
-This is followed in Section 7 by the corresponding analysis for the total eight and a half year monitoring period, August 1999 - January 2008, as well as the analysis of cyclic-seasonal versus longer-term erosion-accretion trends observed during this period.
+Section 5 introduces the beach morphodynamic classification model of Wright and Short (1983), which is then used to describe in a qualitative manner the beach changes observed using the time-series of daily images for the period covered by this report, February to July 2008.
+The quantitative analysis of shoreline variability for the six month period February to July 2008 is detailed in Section 6.
+This is followed in Section 7 by the corresponding analysis for the total nine year monitoring period, August 1999 - July 2008, as well as the analysis of cyclic-seasonal and longer-term erosion-accretion trends observed during this period.

 An assessment of shoreline variability and seasonal-cyclic versus net erosion-accretion trends at the reef site at Narrowneck is provided in Section 8.
 Section 9 contains more detailed analysis of quantitative beachface erosion-accretion trends during the present monitoring period.
 Section 10 briefly discusses the now ubiquitous occurrence of wave breaking at the reef when wave heights exceed approximately 1 m, following the placement of additional geocontainers across the crest of the reef in 2001, 2002, and most recently in 2004.
-Section 11 summarises the major findings of this 17th six-monthly monitoring period at the northern Gold Coast.
+Section 11 summarises the major findings of this 18th six-monthly monitoring period at the northern Gold Coast.